 Hot-desking or Hybrid work are some of the many forms of a flexible job environment.
 They allow a company and its employees to be agile and adapt to a changing trend in the form of an unassigned desk.

 The ‘unassigned’ workplace provides a creative route to complete a task.
 This trend also takes inspiration from the “work from home” model, which peaked during the lockdown.
 Remember the time when you could sit anywhere at your home to finish a task?
+In a hybrid workplace, this type of work and environment is called activity-based working.

 The possibility of not being tied to a certain desk in the office seems quite exciting in this form of setting.
 A workplace based on employees’ choices provides an entirely new perspective that accommodates their individuality and various demands.

 A place that prioritizes an employee’s likes and dislikes is changing the perception of companies across the globe.
-It has also given birth to new roles such as Community Manager that combines HR, hospitality, and facility management.
+It has also given birth to new roles such as Community Manager which combines HR, hospitality, and facility management.

 Between 2015 and 2019, Iceland executed large-scale trials of a 4-days work week (35-36 hours/week) without any changes to the payment of their employees.
 Autonomy – a think tank, and Association for Sustainability and Democracy – a market research agency, conducted the study.

-During the trial, there was an improvement in work-life balance, employee well-being, and team efforts, while one of the most exciting findings was that the trial didn’t impact government and council’s revenue.
+During the trial, there was an improvement in work-life balance, employee well-being, and team efforts, while one of the most exciting findings was that the trial didn’t impact government and council revenue.
 As a result, according to the research, 86% of the country adopted shorter working days format after the conclusion of the trials.

 Employees in Iceland reported feeling energetic and less worried.
-They spent shorter time in their offices and found more opportunities to engage in other activities such as exercising, pursuing hobbies, and household responsibilities.
+They spent less time in their offices and found more opportunities to engage in other activities such as exercising, pursuing hobbies, and household responsibilities.
 This also improved their health.
 After all, the perception that “fewer hours worked equals less work” appears wrong.
 Productivity might be enhanced by innovating traditional methods of managing people.

-While profits are an essential factor for an organization’s success, decision-makers should realise that policies improving employees’ health have increased their efficiency.
+While profits are an essential factor for an organization’s success, decision-makers should realize that policies improving employees’ health have increased their efficiency.
 A flexible work culture like the one tested in Iceland can be one of the methods for developing a sustainable environment.

 There are two conflicting world views in the quest to answer the latest challenge the business leadership faces.
 One is traditional, focusing on time and shared space for effective management.
 The second is more recent, goal-driven, emphasizing coordinated efforts by the right people regardless of shared space or time.